Why Inbound Marketing?

 The best bang for your buck is to start building that trust.

-It’s true creating meaningful and engaging content that will attract customers does take time and expertise.
+It's true creating meaningful and engaging content that will attract customers does take time and expertise.
 That said, the potential for sustainable growth is immeasurable.
-The Marketing Institute says that "Content marketing generates over three times as many leads as outbound marketing and costs 62% less."
+The Marketing Institute says, "Content marketing generates over three times as many leads as outbound marketing and costs 62% less."
 So, content marketing brings in more customers, cheaper than traditional outbound marketing.